jec1342/Pseudocode-Project/pseudocode.md

 5. Dry hands off with hand towel
 6. Turn warm water off on the sink

-# END: This is the end of the Program

 ## Code for Program
 INIT (